Supercomputing-System-AI-Lab/MegaFold/README.md

 - **NOTE**: `FusedTransition` relies on FusedLayernormLinear for its expanding projections.
 Make sure you read FusedLayernormLinear's usage guide above.

 ## Citation

 ```
 TODO: add bib
 ```

+## Acknowledgement
+- [alphafold3-pytorch](https://github.com/lucidrains/alphafold3-pytorch) for the open-source code that MegaFold is built on top.
+- [AMD](https://www.amd.com/) for the AMD platforms.